Almoullim/background_location/README.md

 BackgroundLocation.startLocationService(forceAndroidLocationManager: true);
 ```

-`getLocationUpdates` will trigger everytime the location updates on the device.
-Provide a callback function to `getLocationUpdates` to handle location update.
+`getLocationUpdates` will triggered whenever the location is updated on the device.
+Provide a callback function to `getLocationUpdates` to handle location updates.

 ```dart
 BackgroundLocation.getLocationUpdates((location) {